idameitil/master-thesis/README.md

 # master-thesis
-Idas master thesis - Using deep learning for improving TCR homology modeling and its application to immunogenicity prediction
+Ida Meitil's master thesis - Using deep learning for improving TCR homology modeling and its application to immunogenicity prediction

+## Data

+## Scripts

+## Results